mhrafi21/backend-car-rental-reservation/README.md

 - Get A Car (Also can see the single cars details by searching based on the car id and available date)
 - Update A Car (Only Accessible to the Admin, Authorized by JWT token)
 - Delete A Car (Only Accessible to the Admin, Authorized by JWT token)
-- Return The Car (When users will return the renting car, cost will be added by admin based on the hours and this car again available for others.)
+- Return The Car (When users will return the renting car, payable amount will be added by admin based on the hours and this car again available for others.)

 #### <span style="font-size: 24px;">Booking Management</span>
 - Get All Bookings(Only An admin can see all booking and maintaining the booking cars.)